morazss/Real-time-Chat/README.md

 ### Overview

-Real-time Chat / Messaging Platform is a production-style backend project written in Go, focused on real-time messaging.
+Real-time Chat is a production-style backend project written in Go, focused on real-time messaging.

 Users can: